matterandvoid-space/subscriptions/README.md

 and doing so dynamically.

-Taking a tip from many successful clojure projects which are able to be extended and grown and integrated over time (e.g. fulco, pathom, pedestal, malli), this library forces all subscriptions to take at most one argument which must be a hashmap.
+Taking a tip from many successful clojure projects which are able to be extended and grown and integrated over time (e.g. fulcro, pathom, pedestal, malli), this library forces all subscriptions to take at most one argument which must be a hashmap.

 Some of the benefits are: